pentestThucchienTeam/blog-vul/solution/Sql injection/Sqli in Search Bar.md

 ![image](https://user-images.githubusercontent.com/63194321/133388364-77edc108-4f68-4f64-ac21-bcd30f66c4db.png)

-Now here we are pretty sure there will be an `SQLi` error.
-To be more sure, we will search with a payload `1' or 1=1 --`.
+Now here there will probably be an `SQLi` error.
+To be more sure, we'll search with a payload of `1' or 1 = 1 --`.

 The result returns `all` posts in the database.
 So this is definitely an `In-band SQLi` vulnerability